 VIDEO ON MSN MONEY

-Keep an eye on funds tracking consumer-focused companies and Egypt.
+Keep an eye on funds tracking silver, agriculture, construction, retail and the Dow.

 By Don Dion, TheStreet

 Here are five exchange-traded funds to watch this week.

 As forecast in last week's "5 ETFs to watch," commodities have continued to behave in a volatile manner.
 The bullion-backed SLV's performance was particularly bipolar.
 During the early part of the week, SLV managed to pull off gains, but its strength was short-lived.
 By Friday, it had retreated to the previous week's lows.

 Silver will continue to generate press in the week ahead as market watchers debate and discuss the longevity of the current commodities shakeup and look for ways to navigate it.